 "I’ve watched you check in for a flight and seen your doctor refilling a prescription.
 I’ve peeked inside corporate networks at reports on faulty rockets.
 If I wanted, I could’ve even opened a tax return you only shared with your accountant." - Source: 1

-Four years later, as of 2022, of all the major browsers only Mozilla Firefox has an active program to check the extensions made available to you.
+Four years later, as of 2022, of all the major browsers, only Mozilla Firefox has an active program to verify the extensions made available to you.
 This, despite a report from late 2022 that popular extensions on Google Chrome, Microsoft Edge, and Brave were deceitfully manipulating the behaviour of people's browsers (source: 4).